 Back Story / The Bad News

-October, 2018: We wanted to paddle around Blackhawk Island when we could be sure we would not encounter Dells Boats in the narrow channel.
+Back in October 2018 we wanted to paddle around Blackhawk Island when we could be sure we would not encounter Dells Boats in the narrow channel.
 We knew that Upham Woods (a UW facility) had erected a fence at the launch site on Highway N, but locals had told us it was OK to just go around it – so we did. (see relevant post) It was serene and lovely, and we were ready to do the same paddle the following year but found the fence now plastered with many “NO TRESPASSING” signs – so we didn’t.
 We registered our outrage with the appropriate authorities and signed a petition to the UW Board of Regents requesting that they reopen this access.
 Despite the weeping and gnashing of teeth, their hearts were hardened; and the access remains closed – for “risk management reasons.”

 The Now / Good-ish News